fehler/ux-foundations/ux-foundations-outline.md

 Chapter 2: Design
 -----------------

-This section is about mapping everything learned in the research phase into the design phase.
-It's about establishing a hypothesis informed by your findings.
-Explain what user stories are and why they help.
+This section is about mapping everything learned in the research phase onto the design phase.
+It’s about establishing a hypothesis informed by your findings.

-Without getting too lost in design at a macro level, I think it would help to provide an overview of some universal design principles: visual grammar, language (and content), typography, narrative…
+I’ll explain what user stories are and why they help to keep the user at the heart of the design process.
+I’ll also introduce some design principles: visual grammar, language (and content design), typography, narrative, psychology….

-When

-This could kick off with the user stories as a bridge between research and design.

-+ Universal Principles
-  + Visual Grammar
-  + Language and Typography
-  + Narrative Design
-+ Information Architecture
-+ User Interface
-+ Screens ≠ Print
+I’d suggest we look at information architecture and structuring design at the macro-level, looking at user flows.
+Lastly, I’ll stress that designing for screens is not the same as designing for print.
+This point is critical.

 - - -